 #4 Fill Brewer with Water

-For this tutorial, I am using 280 grams of coffee (the 1.6 L) model and filling the brewer with water which covers all the grounds.
+For this tutorial, I am using 280 grams of coffee (the 1.6 L) model and filling the brewer with water, which covers all the grounds.

 #5 Wait 24+ Hours

 Here is an optional tip that may or may not help with extraction.
 I’ve gotten into the habit of periodically lifting the brewer and giving it a gentle wiggle.
-My thinking is a little water movement could assist with extraction.
+My thinking is that a little water movement could assist with extraction.
 Again, this is an optional step.

 After taking this photo, I added a little more water.